-The market price of our common stock is likely to be highly volatile and may fluctuate substantially due to the following factors (in addition to the other risk factors described in this Item 1A):
+The market price of our common stock may fluctuate substantially due to the following factors (in addition to the other risk factors described in this Item 1A):

-- actual or anticipated fluctuations in our results of operations, including with regard to interest rates or revenues associated with our cash sweep programs or key business lines; - variance in our financial performance from the expectations of equity research analysts; - conditions and trends in the markets we serve; - · announcements of significant new services or products by us or our competitors; - · additions or changes to key personnel; - the commencement or outcome of litigation or arbitration proceedings; - the commencement or outcome of regulatory actions, including settlements with the SEC, FINRA, DOL or state securities regulators; - · changes in market valuation or earnings of our competitors; - the trading volume of our common stock; - future sale of our equity securities; - changes in the estimation of the future size and growth rate of our markets; - legislation or regulatory policies, practices or actions, including developments related to the "best interest" and "fiduciary" standards of care; - political developments; and - general economic conditions.
+- actual or anticipated fluctuations in our results of operations, including with regard to interest rates or revenues associated with our client cash programs or key business lines; - variance in our financial performance from the expectations of equity research analysts; - conditions and trends in the markets we serve; - announcements of significant new services or products by us or our competitors; - additions or changes to key personnel; - · the commencement or outcome of litigation or arbitration proceedings; - the commencement or outcome of regulatory actions, including settlements with the SEC, FINRA, DOL or state securities regulators; - changes in market valuation or earnings of our competitors; - the trading volume of our common stock; - future sale of our equity securities; - changes in the estimation of the future size and growth rate of our markets; - legislation or regulatory policies, practices or actions, including developments related to the "best interest" and "fiduciary" standards of care; - · political developments; and - general economic conditions.

 In addition, the equity markets in general have experienced extreme price and volume fluctuations that have often been unrelated or disproportionate to the operating performance of the particular companies affected.
 These broad market and industry factors may materially harm the market price of our common stock irrespective of our operating performance.
 In addition, in the past, following periods of volatility in the overall market and the market price of a company's securities, securities class action litigation has often been instituted against the affected company.
-A putative class action lawsuit has been filed against us and certain of our executive officers in federal district court alleging certain misstatements and omissions related to our share repurchases and financial performance in late 2015.
 This type of litigation could result in substantial costs and a diversion of our management's attention and resources.